This information is intended for use by health professionals

 Amisulpride binds selectively with a high affinity to human dopaminergic D2/D3 receptor subtypes whereas it is devoid of affinity for D1, D4 and D5 receptor subtypes.

 Unlike classical and atypical neuroleptics, amisulpride has no affinity for serotonin, α-adrenergic, histamine H1 and cholinergic receptors.
 In addition, amisulpride does not bind to sigma sites.

-In animal studies, at high doses, amisulpride blocks dopamine receptors located in the limbic structures in preference to those in the striatum.
+In animals, at high doses, amisulpride blocks post-synaptic D2 receptors located in the limbic structures in preference to those in the striatum.

-The volume of distribution is 5.8 l/kg, plasma protein binding is low (16%) and no drug interactions are suspected.
+The volume of distribution is 5.8 l/kg.
+As plasma protein binding is low (16%) drug interactions are unlikely.

 Absolute bioavailability is 48%.